MuhammadMaazA/llm-data-factory/README.md

-# 🤖 llm-data-factory: A Synthetic Data Weaver
+# LLM Data Factory: A Synthetic Data Weaver

 This project demonstrates how to use a large, powerful "Teacher" language model (like GPT-4) to generate a high-quality synthetic dataset, which is then used to fine-tune a much smaller, more efficient "Student" language model (like Microsoft's Phi-3-mini).